 Difference Between Fish vs Zsh

-A lot many articles are out there explaining about shell scripting, Bash, Zsh, Fish, and many other types of scripting.
+Many articles are out there explaining about shell scripting, Bash, Zsh, Fish, and many other types of scripting.
 Most of the shell scripts basically are the same.
 They give the same output and share the same scripting environment.
-But there are some subtle differences that are unique for each of the shell scripting.
+But some subtle differences are unique for each of the shell scriptings.
 Both Fish and Zsh are ranked as best in shell scripting with their way of writing scripts and functions.
 Also, both are open source tools that anyone can use them freely.
-Zsh is extended from Bash language and fish scripting is totally different from Bash or to be specific Zsh language.
+Zsh is extended from Bash language, and fish scripting is totally different from Bash or, to be specific, Zsh language.

 Head to Head Comparison between Fish vs Zsh (Infographics)

 Below are the top 7 comparisons between Fish vs Zsh:

 Key differences between Fish vs Zsh

 Let us discuss some key differences between Fish vs Zsh in the following points:

 - Fish is very easy to understand and install when compared with Zsh.
 We do not require any Bash commands or interactive Bash scripting to install Fish.
 Plugins need to be downloaded and kept in a specific folder for the proper functioning of Zsh.
 While Fish, the easy one without any of these difficulties and disturbances, works well with any system and users.